stites/stites.io/posts/2018-11-02-hasktorch-release.md

 fact that a linear model can only modify the coefficients ($w_1$, $w_2$, and
 $bias$) of a linear fit: $y = w_1 \dot x_1 + w_2 \dot x_2 + bias$.

-That said, there is an exact solution to this model with a two-layer neural network with relu activation.
+There is an exact solution to this model with a two-layer neural network with relu activation.
 This network would look something like:

 $$